WindRiver-Labs/wr-installer/installer.md

 Three main use cases:

-1) Minimal installer image which contains ext3 image from target build to be copied to local disk.
+1) Installer image which contains ext2, ext3 or ext4 image from target
+   build to be copied to local disk.
 Requires 2 builds.

-2) Minimal installer image which contains rpms from target build to be installed to local disk.
+2) Installer image which contains rpms from target build to be installed to local disk.
 Requires 2 builds.

 3) Any image which also contains installer and all the rpms used to build that image.
 Requires single build.

 Note: The build and installer board configuration should be the same.

 ## Use Case 1: Target installer with image

-Create an the target build image that will be installed onto the target.
+Create the target build image that will be installed onto the target.

     cd dir1
     ../wrlinux-x/wrlinux/configure --enable-board=qemux86-64 \
-    --enable-kernel=standard --enable-rootfs=glibc-std \
+    --enable-kernel=standard --enable-rootfs=glibc-std+installer-support \
     --enable-bootimage=ext3
     make all